-The primary functions of municipal council are to establish administrative policy, to adopt bylaws governing matters delegated to local government through the Local Government Act and the Community Charter, along with other Provincial statutes for the protection of the public, and
+- To adopt bylaws governing matters delegated to local government through the Local Government Act and the Community Charter, along with other Provincial statutes for the protection of the public, and

-Municipal council represents the citizens of Whistler, providing community leadership by serving as the legislative and policy making body of the municipality.
-The mayor and council approve policy and budgets and provide direction to the chief administrative officer.
+Municipal Council represents the citizens of Whistler, providing community leadership by serving as the legislative and policy making body of the municipality.
+The Mayor and Council approve policy and budgets and provide direction to the Chief Administrative Officer.

-The council is responsible for:
+Council is responsible for:

-- Providing good government for its community.
+- Providing good government for its community,

-- Providing works, services, facilities, and other things that the municipality considers necessary or desirable for all or part of the community.
+- Providing works, services, facilities, and other things that the municipality considers necessary or desirable for all or part of the community,

-- Fostering the current and future economic, social and environmental well being of the community.
+- Fostering the current and future economic, social and environmental well-being of the community.